Not All Adapters Matter: Selective Adapter Freezing for Memory-Efficient Fine-Tuning of Language Models: Abstract

 \section{Abstract}

-Transformer-based large-scale pre-trained models achieve great success, and fine-tuning, which tunes a pre-trained model on a task-specific dataset, is the standard practice to utilize these models for downstream tasks.
-Recent work has developed adapter-tuning, but these approaches either still require a relatively high resource usage.
-Through our investigation, we show that each adapter in adapter-tuning does not have the same impact on task performance and resource usage.
-Based on our findings, we propose SAFE, which gradually freezes less-important adapters that do not contribute to adaptation during the early training steps.
-In our experiments, SAFE reduces memory usage, computation amount, and training time by 42.85\%, 34.59\%, and 11.82\%, respectively, while achieving comparable or better performance compared to the baseline.
-We also demonstrate that SAFE induces regularization effect, thereby smoothing the loss landscape.
+Transformer-based large-scale pre-trained models achieve great success.
+Fine-tuning is the standard practice for leveraging these models in downstream tasks.
+Among the fine-tuning methods, adapter-tuning provides a parameter-efficient fine-tuning by introducing lightweight trainable modules while keeping most pre-trained parameters frozen.
+However, existing adapter-tuning methods still impose substantial resource usage.
+Through our investigation, we show that each adapter unequally contributes to both task performance and resource usage.
+Motivated by this insight, we propose Selective Adapter FrEezing (SAFE), which gradually freezes less important adapters early to reduce unnecessary resource usage while maintaining performance.
+In our experiments, SAFE reduces memory usage, computation amount, and training time by 42.85\%, 34.59\%, and 11.82\%, respectively, while achieving comparable or better task performance compared to the baseline.
+We also demonstrate that SAFE induces regularization effect, thereby smoothing the loss landscape, which enables the model to generalize better by avoiding sharp minima.